ashuftw/ashuftw.github.io/_posts/2023-06-18-Cargo-Cult-Guitar.md

 - How do I introduce myself?
 	- Do I read off my CV?
 	- Do I announce my vitals?
-	- Do I talk about my achievements?Or,
+	- Do I talk about my achievements?
+Or,
-	- Do I come in with a smile, make small talk, ask someone how they are doing?
+	- Do I greet someone first, make small talk, ask how they are doing?
 - What do I say?
 	- Do I read off of a note?
 	- Do I spell the alphabet from end to end?
-	- Do I show off the new word that I just learnt?Or,
+	- Do I show off the new word that I just learnt?
+Or,
-	- Do I tell a story, make banter, pull in anecdotes or paraphrase a quote?
+	- Do I tell a story, make banter, pull in anecdotes and paraphrase a quote?

 The applicability of these questions may be in fact "questionable" but I genuinely think it's a good to have them in the back of my mind.